-2020 2019

-£'000 £'000
+2021 £'000 2020 £'000

-Commitment contracted for at 31 July 49 51
+Commitment contracted for at 31 July 86 49

-49 51
+86 49

 In July 2019 the College entered into a nominations agreement for student accommodation at Station Approach, Hereford.
 The nominations agreement guarantees that the College will underwrite occupancy of 89 of the 178 rooms for the first three years and 100% for a minimum of the next 17 years.
-The delivery of the student accommodation was originally planned for September 2020 but has been delayed until January 2021 because of Covid-19.
+The delivery of the student accommodation was originally planned for September 2020 but has been delivered in September 2021 because of Covid-19.
 In certain circumstances, the College can be released from the nominations agreement.